The Selection: Plot

 In a futuristic world, society is divided into castes, with Ones being the most prosperous, consisting of royals and elites, and Eights being mostly orphans/homeless, drug users, handicapped, and unemployable.
-America Singer is a Five, the "artist" caste (e.g. musicians, artists, actors, dancers, etc.).
+America Singer is a Five, the "artist" caste (e.g. musicians, artists, dancers, etc.).
 Since their prosperity depends on their desirability, Fives live a lower-class life.
-America, however, does not care, because she enjoys entertaining, especially with a violin.
+America, however, does not care, because she enjoys entertaining, especially with a violin, piano, and her voice.

 The prince of Illéa, Maxon Schreave, announces that he is following in his father's footsteps by holding the Selection, a competition for the prince's hand in marriage and the crown.
-Despite pressure from her mother, America has no interest in entering the competition, because she already has Aspen, her next-door neighbor and secret boyfriend.
+Despite pressure from her mother, America has no interest in entering the competition, because she already has Aspen, her next-door neighbor and secret boyfriend, who convinces her to enter into the Selection.

 After having a conversation with her mother which lets her keep most of her savings, America decides to surprise Aspen with dinner at her treehouse.
 This upsets him, as he believes he should be the one to provide for her, but is unable to because he is a Six (the servant caste) and has no means of doing so since he already has to take care of his mother and siblings.
 In the end, Aspen decides to break up with America.
-The end of their relationship, plus a bribe from her mother, leads America to enter the Selection and later into the palace where she has to compete with thirty-four other girls to win the prince's heart.
-It also helps that her time in the palace is accompanied by a small stipend sent to her family.
+The end of their relationship, plus a bribe from her mother, leads America to enter the Selection.

-America easily makes friends (Marlee Tames, a Four and a farmer) and enemies (Celeste Newsome, a Two and a model) within the first week of her stay, but her unique personality also catches the attention of the palace staff and the country.
-She still doesn't want to marry Prince Maxon, but a chance meeting in the gardens causes them to befriend each other.
+In the palace where she has to compete with 34 other girls for the prince's heart.
+America makes friends (Marlee Tames, a Four and a farmer) and enemies (Celeste Newsome, a Two and a model) within the first week of her stay, but her unique personality also catches the attention of the palace staff and the country.
+She still does not want to marry Prince Maxon, but a chance meeting in the gardens causes them to befriend each other.
 America still loves Aspen, but she gradually starts to fall in love with the prince.
 Maxon gives America his first kiss, and she begins to think that she could maybe marry him and forget Aspen.
-Rebels constantly attack the palace, which helps turn away the weak-earthed competitors, but also makes things tense, especially when the rebels seem to be getting closer.
-Things also become tense in the competition when America starts to feel jealous of Maxon spending time with the other Selected.
+Rebels constantly attack the palace, which helps turn away the weak-hearted competitors, but also makes things tense, especially when the rebels seem to be getting closer.
+America starts to feel jealous of Maxon spending time with the other Selected.